 A strong ESG performance can enhance investor confidence, making it easier to attract capital and secure favourable financing terms.

-Transparent ESG reporting, informed by benchmarking, builds trust with all stakeholders, including customers, suppliers, regulators, and the community.
+Transparent ESG reporting, informed by benchmarking, builds trust with all stakeholders, including customers, suppliers, investors, regulators, and the community.

 Demonstrating a commitment to high ESG standards leads to stronger relationships and better cooperation with these groups, ultimately supporting the company's long-term success and sustainability.